lastcoolnameleft/azure-node-docker-paas/readme.md

 cd myapp
 npm install
 ```
-This will install the Express generator, then create a new app and folder called 'myapp', then install the Node modules required.
+This will use NPM (Node Package Manager) to install the Express generator, then create a new app and folder called 'myapp', then install the Node modules required.
 > Note.
 You can call the app folder anything you like, you don't need to call it 'myapp'

 Now open your project folder in VS Code